dawit-personal/chatFlow/docs/ArchitectureOverview/README.md

 - Built with Express.js using a layered architecture: routes, controllers, services, and singleton repositories for efficient database access.
 - Middleware handles CORS, JWT authentication, input validation, and rate limiting (express-rate-limit) to ensure security and reliability.
-- Provides REST APIs for frontend and interacts with the RTC service for real-time messaging.
+- Provides REST APIs for frontend
 - Runs within Docker Compose for consistent development and deployment environments

 #### Frontend